kjlowe/ski_resort_logger/v2/HelloWorldApp/README.md

 for some sort of admin interface.

 **Current Priorities:**
+- GOAL: From now on, very important to keep lifts dataset clean.
 - Better production setup.
   * Jenkins copies to archive.
 Should I be copying this somewhere else for exectuting? /var/lib/jenkins/.m2/repository/ca/kevinlowe/hello-world/1.0-SNAPSHOT/hello-world-1.0-SNAPSHOT.jar
   * Proper location to store a crontab script.
 How to install.